General information

 Here are a few steps the developer should follow to achieve proper operation security of the Encedo HEM:

-• First and foremost DO NOT leave your Encedo HEM unattended.
-We did our best to secure the device but the other side may have a multi-million dollar budget to break in.
+• First and foremost, DO NOT leave your Encedo HEM device unattended.
+We did our best to secure the device, but the other side may have a multi-million-dollar budget to break in.
 Do not make their lives easy by:

 • making the Encedo PPA a personal device, attach it to the keychain or so;